-The proposed bill amends the Consolidated Incentive Act of 2003 to introduce a new "modernization and automation tax credit" aimed at encouraging investment by existing businesses in Arkansas.
+The bill amends the Consolidated Incentive Act of 2003 to introduce a new "modernization and automation tax credit" aimed at encouraging investment by existing businesses in Arkansas.
 Key changes include the definition of "project costs," which now allows eligible costs to be incurred within four years or six years for projects qualifying for the new tax credit.
 The bill also specifies that applications for this tax credit must be submitted before incurring project costs, and only costs incurred after the commission's approval of the application will be eligible.
-Additionally, the bill outlines requirements for the financial incentive agreement, including maintaining payroll and employment levels and a forfeiture provision for any credits claimed if the agreement is breached.
+Additionally, the bill outlines requirements for the financial incentive agreement, including project completion timelines and maintaining payroll and employment levels.

 Statutes affected: